Are you looking for answers about living with FND?

 Pacing

-When I first heard of pacing, I didn’t understand how slow I actually needed to go to make it work.
-Then, I heard about the spoon theory and it clicked for me.
-Now, I try to do one big thing a day, unless I’m having a shaky brain day.
+When I’m pacing, I try to do one big thing a day, unless I’m having a shaky brain day.
 Sometimes, if I’m feeling good, I can do a little more, but I usually end up paying for it with a flare-up when I push too much.

 Brain Chemical Regulation